3bdelrahman-ibrahim/3bdelrahman-ibrahim/README.md

 ### 🚀 Featured Projects

-**Smart ID Application (تطبيق.تك)**
-- Implemented NFC and QR code technologies for smart identification
+**Food Delivery App and Restaurant Management**
-- Developed secure user authentication system
+- Developed a seamless food ordering and delivery system
-- Integrated real-time data synchronization
+- Implemented efficient restaurant management features
-- Built responsive UI supporting Arabic and English localization
+- Built a modern and responsive UI with Arabic and English localization

-**Project 2025**
+- Integrated real-time order tracking and customer feedback systems

+**Smart Home App with Arduino Integration**
+- Integrated Arduino-based devices for smart home control
-- Created modern, responsive UI with light/dark mode support
+- Developed a responsive and intuitive UI to control smart devices
-- Implemented efficient state management solutions
-- Optimized app performance and resource usage
+- Added features for remote monitoring and device management
+- Supported voice commands and automation scenarios

+**SalamSpace App**
+- Created a platform for users to connect and communicate
+- Available on both Google Play and iOS (Salam app)
-- Integrated comprehensive analytics and crash reporting
+- Integrated social features to promote interaction and support

 ### 🌟 Key Achievements